 The boom spurred new commercial and residential construction.
 Projects included the first skyscrapers, such as the Board of Trade Building (1892) at Yonge and Front streets; George Gooderham’s Romanesque-style mansion (1892) at St. George and Bloor streets (now the York Club); the Ontario Legislative Building in Queen’s Park (1893); and the city hall (1899) at Queen and Bay streets.
 In the 1890s, electric lights, telephones, and electric streetcars—replacing their horse-drawn predecessors—appeared.

 From Boomtown to the Great Depression

-Toronto's reputation for conservatism was well deserved.
+"Toronto the Good": Toronto’s reputation for conservatism was well deserved.
 While the city was blessed with many beautiful churches, its nickname, “Toronto the Good,” had less to do with religion and more to do with legislation against fun.
 This was, after all, the city that, in 1912, banned tobogganing on Sunday.
-As late as 1936, 30 men were arrested at the lakeshore resort of Sunnyside because they exposed their chests -- even though the temperature was 105°F (41°C)!
+As late as 1936, 24 men were arrested during a heat wave for exposing their chests…at the public city beaches!
+(At the time, the law stated that bathing suits were to cover men from neck to knees.)
 In 1947, cocktail lounges were approved, but it wasn’t until 1950 that playing sports on Sunday became legal.
 Leopold Infeld, a University of Toronto physicist who worked with Einstein, famously said: “I dreaded the Sundays and prayed to God that if he chose for me to die in Toronto he would let it be on a Saturday afternoon to save me from one more Toronto Sunday.”